ErikLYONiX/LYONiX-Monad-system-core-/README.md

 - Clean, extensible foundation for building specialized intelligence tiers.

 ## Quick Start
-See `examples/` folder for Jupyter notebooks with full demonstrations.
+See `examples/` folder for Jupyter notebooks with full demonstrations

 ## What Can Be Built on Top
 - Scientific Research Systems